To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

 B. University Disciplinary Rules

-The law does not restrict the right of Texas State University to enforce its own rules against hazing, and the university will take disciplinary action for conduct that constitutes hazing regardless of whether public authorities prosecute students under the state hazing law.
+The law does not restrict the right of Texas State University to enforce its own rules against hazing, and the university may take disciplinary action for conduct that constitutes hazing regardless of whether public authorities prosecute students under the state hazing law.

 - Hazing with or without the consent of the student is prohibited by Texas State.
 Both the individual(s) inflicting the hazing and the person submitting to the hazing are subject to disciplinary action.
 The fact that an individual consented to or acquiesced in a hazing activity is not a defense to prosecution of an offense under the hazing law, and neither will it be under the university's disciplinary process